alecurfon/VegetADN-Server/README.md

 # Execution

-Once installed, it is posible run the client from its folder with `./execute.sh`.
+Once installed, it is possible to run the client from its folder with `./execute.sh`.